justsaline/Student-Grade-calculator/README.md

 - Accepts **only three subject marks** per student.
 - All marks must be between **0 and 100** — invalid entries are rejected with a prompt.
 - Grade is based solely on the **average of the three subjects**
+- It does not store data persistently — **all inputs are lost** once the program ends.

 ## 📁 File Info